Bedroom count

 Property type

-Pensacola, FL rent is essentially flat year over year, with a current median of $1,745/month.
-Month over month, rents eased 2.8%, a more notable recent shift for renters in this market.
+Pensacola, FL rent is essentially flat year over year, with a current median of $1,738/month.
+Month to month, rents increased by 1.1%, showing an upward movement in the market.

 Median rent in Pensacola